ENJOY-Yin-jiong/PHP/README.md

 Download 630k-audioset-fusion-best.pt and place it under pretrain/models/.

 ## 📦 Data Preparation
 We follow the dataset setup from DG-SCT (https://github.com/haoyi-duan/DG-SCT).
-Datasets are available via our Baidu Netdisk or Google Drive mirrors; download them and update the roots in `data.py` to your local paths.
+Datasets are available via our Baidu Netdisk or Google Drive; download them and update the roots in `data.py` to your local paths.
 (The dataset will be upload in two days.)

 ## 🚀 Quickstart (Train)
 Task-incremental example (AVE -> LLP -> AVQA):